-Proposal Subject

-Re-Opening Criteria Based on New Indicator of Sewage-Borne Viral Pathogens

-Specific NSSP Guide Reference NSSP Guide Model Ordinance Chapter IV.
-Shellstock Growing Areas

-- @ .03 Growing Area Classification A. General (5) Status of Growing Areas - (c) Reopened Status ii.
-For emergency closures (not applicable for conditional closures) of harvest areas caused by the occurrence of sewage contamination events, such as sewage collection system failures, the analytical sample results shall not exceed background levels or a level of 50 male-specific coliphage per 100 grams from shellfish samples collected no sooner than 7 days after contamination has ceased and from representative locations in each growing area potentially impacted; or

-Text of Proposal/ Requested Action Change the word, "or" from the end of (i) to "and;"

-Add a new (ii) as follows:

-Change the existing (ii) to (iii), and the existing (iii) to (iv).

-NOTE: An analytical method for shellfish meats and a draft laboratory checklist are separately proposed to enable the use of the new, optional re-opening criteria.

-Public Health Significance The absence of bacterial pathogens such as Salmonella species can be reliably determined using the coliform bacterial indicators of the National Shellfish Sanitation Program (NSSP).
-However, when growing areas are implicated as the source of shellfish causing illness consistent with viral etiology, the NSSP requires closure for a minimum of 21 days.
-That is because viruses and bacteria persist differently in growing waters and in shellfish^{2,3,4,5}, it takes considerably longer for shellfish to eliminate viruses^{2,3,4,5}, and the coliform bacterial indicators of contamination currently stipulated in the NSSP do not index risks from enteric viral pathogens very well^{3,6,7}.
+Proposal for Task Force Consideration at the $\geq$ Growing Area 2009 Biennial Meeti ng Harvesting/Handling/Distribution Interstate Shellfish Sanitation Conference Administrative Name of Submitter: US Food and Drug Administration (FDA) Affiliation: US Food and Drug Administration (FDA) Address: 5100 Paint Branch Parkway College Park, MD 20740 Phone: 301-436-1410 Fax: 301-436-2601 Email: Paul.distefano@fda.hhs.gov Proposal Subject: Re-Opening Criteria Based on New Indicator of S Sewage-Borne Viral Pathogens Specific NSSP NSSP Guide Model Ordinance Section II, Cha apte er IV.
+Shellstock Growing Areas Guide Reference: (a) .03 Growing Area Classification A. General (5) Status of Growing Areas (c) Reopened Status , Text of Proposal/ Requested (c) Reopened Status.
+A growing area te mp orarily placed in the closed status as Action provided in (b) above, shall be returned to the open status only when: poisonous or deleterious substance acceptable levels.
+Studies establish document the interval necessary for shellstock to pre-closure levels.
+In may establish criteria for reopening and; (ii) For emergency closures (no harvest areas caused by the occurrance as sewage collection system failure exceed background levels or a lengrams from shellfish samples of es the est of the est ne shellstock to reduce pathogens or hat may be present in the shellstock to (ii) (iii) The requirements for biotoplans as established in §.04 and §.0 )3, central file.
+NOTE: An analytical method for shellfish separately proposed to enable the use me eats and a draft laboratory checklist are Public Health Significance: The absence of bacterial pathogens such as S using the coliform bacterial indicators of (NSSP).
+However, when growing areas are the e National Shellfish Sanitation Program illness consistent with viral etiology, the NSSP requires closure for a minimum of 21 days.
+That is because viruses and bacteria persist differently in growing waters and in shellfish, it takes considerably longer for shellfish to eliminate viruses, and the coliform bacterial indicators of contamination currently stipulated in the NSSP do not index risks from enteric viral pathogens very well.
 This means that if open harvest areas become unexpectedly contaminated, the likelihood exists that viral pathogens may remain viable in shellfish long after growing waters appear safe according to the NSSP bacteriological criteria.
-Recognizing these facts, and lacking an alternative viral indicator or any other reasonable way to judge, the NSSP has stipulated 3 weeks as the criterion for achieving safe shellfish when viral pathogens are known or suspected to be involved.1
+Recognizing these facts, and lacking an alternative viral indicator or any other reasonable way to judge, the NSSP has stipulated 3 weeks as the criterion for achieving safe shellfish when viral pathogens are known or suspected to be involved.

 The NSSP needs an alternative viral indicator.
-Coliform bacteria do not reliably reflect the presence or absence of viral pathogens such as Noroviruses and hepatitis A^{2,3,6}.
-Events such as sewage spills and bypasses, sewer pipe breaks, sewage pumping and lift station leaks, and wastewater treatment plant failures can heavily contaminate shellfish areas, at least temporarily.
+Coliform bacteria do not reliably reflect the presence or absence of viral pathogens such as Noroviruses and hepatitis A. Events such as sewage spills and bypasses, sewer pipe breaks, sewage pumping and lift station leaks, and wastewater treatment plant failures can heavily contaminate shellfish areas, at least temporarily.
 Every harvest area even remotely impacted by sewage effluent is at risk for a lengthy closure if and when a mishap in the sewage collection system or at the sewage treatment plant occurs.
 Already some State Shellfish Control Authorities (SSCA) have issued 3 week emergency closures to harvest areas after power failures disrupted sewage treatment and following pipe ruptures and sewage spills.
 When such contamination events occur, there currently is no choice.
 In the absence of an alternative viral indicator, there exists no way under the NSSP to judge whether a lengthy closure can be avoided.
 Logically, if the NSSP had an indicator that better resembled the enteric viral pathogens of concern, then lengthy closures might be averted.